sjsu-library/unionist/_items/unionist--text-0331.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: National News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: On a trial for assault and battery in the city of New-York, the jury gave in a <br>sealed verdict.
-Before it was opened the parties agreed to discontinue, the <br>defendant paying fifty dollars to a charitable institution, and all costs.
+transcription: On a trial for assault and battery in the city of New-York, the jury gave in a<br>sealed verdict.
+Before it was opened the parties agreed to discontinue, the<br>defendant paying fifty dollars to a charitable institution, and all costs.
-  After <br>the discontinuance was regularly entered the seal was broken and the verdict
-  <br>found to be for <br><em>twelve hundred and fifty dollars</em>damages. <br>
+  After<br>the discontinuance was regularly entered the seal was broken and the verdict<br>found to be for<br><em>twelve hundred and fifty dollars</em>damages.<br>
 scholarlyNotes:
 commentary: Oops!
 I should have chosen "B"
 relatedPeople: